AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 * **Primary identity is the identity in which a profile fragment is stored against**.
 A profile fragment is a record of data that stores information about a certain user: attributes (usually ingested via CRM records) or events (usually ingested from experience events, or online data).
 * Namespace priority determines the primary identity for experience event fragments.
   * For profile records, you can use the schemas workspace in the Experience Platform UI to define identity fields, including the primary identity.
 Read the guide on [defining identity fields in the UI](../../xdm/ui/fields/identity.md) for more information.
-* An experience event with at least two identities of the highest namespace priority in the identityMap will be rejected from ingestion because it will be deemed as "bad data".
+* If an experience event has two or more identities of the highest namespace priority in the identityMap, it will be rejected from ingestion because it will be deemed as "bad data".
 For example, if the identityMap contains `{ECID: 111, CRMID: John, CRMID: Jane}`, the entire event will be rejected as bad data because it implies that the event is associated to both `CRMID: John` and `CRMID: Jane` simultaneously.

 For more information, read the guide on [namespace priority](./namespace-priority.md).